-- Belinda’s Dream – Bread at Texas A&M University by a math professor!
-This rose is a Texan.
+- Belinda’s Dream – Bred at Texas A&M University by a math professor, this rose is a true Texan!
 It is a tough shrub rose that produces large pink, fragrant flowers that keep well when cut.
 It keeps blooming all season long.
 It is my personal all-time favorite rose, and was designated as a “Texas Superstar” plant by Texas A&M.

 - Sea Foam – A nice climbing rose.
 It makes double white flowers that repeat spring, summer, and fall.
 It is a tough plant once established and needs a trellis or support to grow on.